Our specialists are available by appointment via online consultations.

 What is the cost of telehealth appointments?

 Usually the cost is the same as face-to-face consultation costs.
-Some cases may be bulk billed however this is at the discretion of your treating doctor and MBS eligibility.

-You can expect to receive a phone from the office (from a private number) in order to collect payment prior to your Telehealth appointment.
+You can expect to receive a phone call from the office (from a private number) in order to collect payment prior to your Telehealth appointment.
 Rebates will be processed after your consultation (if eligible).

 Your acceptance of your telehealth appointment indicates your acceptance of all practice and Medicare requirements for telehealth.